roman-milk/roman-milk.github.io/confidence.md

+===

-  ****** Confidence Ch.
-04 ****** byBoratus© I woke to the most amazing feeling in the world: having my cock sucked.
+I woke to the most amazing feeling in the world: having my cock sucked.
 I lay there enjoying the bliss of the warm, wet, velvety mouth for almost a minute until I realized that I was supposed to be alone.
 My eyes shot open.
 Sunita's head bobbed up and down happily.
 She hadn't noticed I was awake yet.

   What the fuck?
 How did she get in here?
 How do I get her out?
 I can't make her stop.
 I don't want to upset her, but if she doesn't stop soon I'm going to blow in her mouth.
 What do I do?
 What do I say?